shorouktalat/VAUV/Software/vortex_ws/src/motion_planning/README.md

 ...

-global_SlAM     : updates the poses/states from the Local SLAM system and then updates the submaps and create a Global 3D map .
+global_SlAM node  : updates the poses/states from the Local SLAM system and then updates the submaps and create a Global 3D map .

 #### Subscribed Topics
-submaps
+* submaps
 #### Published Topics
-Global_3D_map‏
+* Global_3D_map

 #### Services
 ...